 Tyntesfield Primary School is one of two designated teaching schools in Trafford Teaching School Alliance (TTSA).
 TTSA has key performance indicators which benefit the Trust as there is a clear expectation that all members of a teaching school alliance improve their outcomes.
 The onus is on the teaching school to facilitate this, whether it be providing support, access to high quality CPD, sharing good practice or through the development of talent management pathways.

-K Cleary (trustee) delivered leadership training for the teaching school in 2017/2018.
-Trustees were assured that services were provided to the teaching school at a cost below market rate.
+K Cleary (trustee) delivered leadership training for the teaching school in 2018/2019.
+Trustees were assured that at cost services were provided to the teaching school.